AlexBHarley/deepstream.io-website/src/tutorials/core/storing-data/readme.md

+---
+title: Storing Data
+description: Find out how deepstream uses cache and storage systems to store your data
+---

 ## How deepstream stores data
 As a standalone server, deepstream keeps all its data in internal memory.
 In a production cluster however, deepstream servers won't hold any data themselves.
 Instead, data is stored in a combination of storage and cache layers that are accessible to all deepstream nodes within the cluster.
 This allows the individual servers to remain stateless and go down / fail over without causing any data-loss, but it also allows for the data to be distributed across multiple nodes.